howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/k-5/implementation.md

 ## Rollout

 For schools that desire to implement all four courses, the course a student takes depends on their developmental level as well as their experience.
-While Code.org continues to publish more courses, teachers should strive to introduce material from our third-party partners to create a full pathway.
+While Letron continues to publish more courses, teachers should strive to introduce material from our third-party partners to create a full pathway.
 Below is an example of what the first four years of a rollout may look like across grade levels.

 [rollout-table]